Biometria-se/grizzly-monorepo/README.md

 Support for synchronous handling of test data (variables).
 This is extra important when running `locust` distributed and there is a need for each worker and user to have unique test data, that cannot be re-used.

 The solution is heavily inspired by [Karol Brejnas locust experiments - feeding the locust](https://medium.com/locust-io-experiments/locust-experiments-feeding-the-locusts-cf09e0f65897).
 A producer is running on the master (or local) node and keeps track of what has been sent to the consumer running on a worker (or local) node.
-The two communicates over a dedicated [ZeroMQ](https://zeromq.org) connection.
+Communication is done with asynchronous custom locust messages, over it's [ZeroMQ](https://zeromq.org/) based RPC connection between nodes.

 When the consumer wants new test data, it sends a message to the server that it is available and for which scenario it is going to run.
 The producer then responds with unique test data that can be used.

 ### Load users

-`locust` comes with a simple user for loading an HTTP(S) endpoint and due to the nature of how the integration between `behave` and `locust` works in `grizzly`, it is not possible to directly use `locust.user.users` provided users, even for HTTP(S) targets.
+`locust` comes with a range of different [load users](https://docs.locust.io/en/stable/api.html).
+Grizzly has it's own though, and it is **not** possible to use pure locust user implementations.

 * `RestApiUser`: send requests to REST API endpoinds, supports authentication with username+password or client secret
 * `ServiceBusUser`: send to and receive from Azure Service Bus queues and topics